drandreaskrueger/chainhammer/results/eos.md

 ## on pause

-1. They don't have a dockerized/virtualbox-vagrant setup yet, so I [suggested that in an issue](https://github.com/eosclassic/eosclassic/issues/19).
+1. They don't have a dockerized/virtualbox-vagrant setup yet, so I [suggested that in an issue]() - was github.com/eosclassic/eosclassic/issues/19 but they killed that repo, sadly.
 1. As we [already have results for the  PoA algorithm Clique](geth.md), I am not going to benchmark EOS now
   * but their second post reads as if they are also *planning to improve Clique* - then it might be worthwhile.